top of page

 Clayton

 The engineering drawings were created from the model the architect assembled.
-With the use of 3D computer modelling and optimisation software, this would guarantee the most effective way to minimise waste.
-In the end there was less than 10 percent waste.
+With the use of 3D computer modelling and optimisation software, this guaranteed the most effective way to minimise waste.
+Over the 5kms of plywood used there was less than 10% waste.

 MCB_11.JPG